Yu-HuanWu/WhoAreYu/README.md

 I am an associate software engineer in the San Francisco Bay Area.
 I used to teach sciences to future scientists and engineers.

-I think my projects are pretty neat, check them out:
+I think my projects are pretty neat, although some of them aren't live anymore.
+Check them out:

 <details closed>
   <summary>Octet Stabilizer ⚛️</summary>